tx00-web-en/Learning-Material-And-Tasks/README.md

 - Preparation required before each class
 - AI For SW eng
   - AI assitant vs Vibe coding
-  - Ai replaces some taks, but make 90% more productive
+  - AI doesn’t just replace tasks — it frees you to be 90% more productive where your impact counts

 ---